 How much will it cost: $23,200+ (hybrid)

 Why we picked the Hyundai Ioniq:

-The Hyundai Ioniq may look like just another hatchback, but that’s because Hyundai put all of the effort into the powertrain.
-The Ioniq is offered in hybrid, plug-in hybrid, and battery-electric flavors.
-It’s the only car currently on sale in the United States to offer that combination of options.
+The Hyundai Ioniq may look like just another hatchback, but that’s because the company put all of the effort into the powertrain.
+Developed to take on the Toyota Prius, the Ioniq is offered in hybrid, plug-in hybrid, and battery-electric flavors.

 Whichever powertrain you pick, the Ioniq offers impressive efficiency.
 The Ioniq Hybrid gets an EPA-rated 55 mpg combined (58 mpg in the efficiency-focused Blue trim), while the Ioniq Plug-In Hybrid can operate solely on electric power for up to 29 miles with an efficiency rating of 119 MPGe combined.
-Finally, the Ioniq Electric offers 124 miles of range at 136 MPGe combined.
-The Ioniq Electric is the most energy efficient car currently sold in the U.S.
+Finally, the Ioniq Electric offers 170 miles of range at 133 MPGe combined.
+With this kind of efficiency, trips to the gas station will be a rare occurrence.

 Why should you buy this: It’s all the sports car you’ll ever need.